Get the Accountability + support you need to help your creative practice FLOURISH

 our follow-through sessions will ALLOW YOU TO focus on what’s really going on in your practice

-For six months, eight writers and artists of all kinds gather around the GOOD table for a facilitated check-in and discussion about creative practice.
-These once-monthly, three-hour Saturday sessions run from January 26th to June 29th and are designed to help you build community while staying engaged and accountable to your work in a rewarding way.
+For six months, eight women* writers and artists of all kinds will gather around the GOOD table for a facilitated check-in and discussion about creative practice.
+These Monday evening sessions run from January 21st to July 8th and are designed to help you build community while staying engaged and accountable to your work in a rewarding way.

-The sessions are ideal for folks who crave an opportunity to talk about their work with others who ‘get it’, and are also open to sharing their ideas, perspectives, and experiences (even if that prospect seems scary at first).
+The sessions are ideal for women* who crave an opportunity to talk about their work with others women who ‘get it’, and are also open to sharing their ideas, perspectives, and experiences (even if that prospect seems scary at first).

 Each participant will be given a custom-made journal/workbook (to be picked up before the start of the program) featuring six fixed questions to answer in advance of each session.
 The questions are designed to help you keep track of your successes and insights, notice things about your process, share resources and recommendations, identify a core issue you’re confronting in your practice, and set new goals that build on each other from session to session.
 Answers will be shared with the group.
 Time will also be allotted during to allow you to bring your core issue—whether it concerns mindset, productivity, project